Vyanide/FGSM-B6A-Demo/README.md

-# FGSM-Demo
+# Fast Gradient Sign Method Demo

-This is a demo for the Fast Gradient Sign Method, written in Black Bauhinia Newsletter.
+This is a demo for showcasing the Fast Gradient Sign Method written in Black Bauhinia Newsletter.

 To run the demo, do the following: